-Most Audio readers are already familiar with the track arrangement of the cassette, but for the information of those who are not, the drawing of Fig. 2 should make this arrangement clear.
-In the usual \(\frac{1}{4}\)-in, reel-to-reel machine, the right and left tracks for one direction straddle each other, so that tracks 1 and 3 are the left and right tracks for one direction of tape motion, and tracks 2 and 4 are the corresponding tracks for the other direction.
-On the cassette, however, the two 24-mil tracks for one direction occupy the upper half of the tape, being spaced by 11 mils, and two similar tracks for the other direction occupy the lower half.
+Most AUDIO readers are already familiar with the track arrangement of the cassette, but for the information of those who are not, the drawing of Fig. 2 should make this arrangement clear.
+In the usual 1/4-in, reel-to-reel machine, the right and left tracks for one direction straddle each other, so that tracks 1 and 3 are the left and right tracks for one direction of tape motion, and tracks 2 and 4 are the corresponding tracks for the other direction.
+On the casset'te, however, the two 24-mil tracks for one direction occupy the upper half of the tape, being spaced by 11 mils, and two similar tracks for the other direction occupy the lower half.
 This arrangement permits a mono machine to play a stereo recording monophonically by playing the two tracks at once, thus giving a L + R output, since the mono head has a 55-mil gap which covers both the L and R stereo tracks simultaneously.
-This makes for a much accounts for the relatively low stereo separation-20 dB, instead of the 50-dB separation on mono.
-The 20 dB is adequate for stereo, although it would not be enough if it were possible to record all four tracks as separate mono tracks.
-(Actually, one could record all four tracks separately by simply feeding only one of the stereo inputs at a time, and then playing back through a separate amplifier using the line output, but this would not be a normal technique, and not likely to be done by a cassette user.
-The crosstalk would be much too great for satisfactory recording.)
-Note that the cassette tape is only 150 mils wide.
+This makes for a much cassette system format, illustrating track width for mono or stereo (the system allows a mono recording to be played on a stereo unit, and vice versa).